muxinc/mux-docs/source/index.html.md

 ```

 <p class="lang-specific video-element videojs jwplayer bitmovin ooyala">
 Mux currently tracks fatal errors that are triggered by the player in use.
 However, in some cases, such as third-party HLS libraries for web players, fatal errors may occur outside of the context of the player.
-To handle these cases, Mux exposes a type of event that can be triggered via javascript. <strong>This method should only be used for fatal errors.
-Do not use this for "errors" that do result in playback failure</strong>
+To handle these cases, Mux exposes a type of event that can be triggered via javascript. <strong>This event should only be used for fatal errors.
+Do not use this for "errors" that do not result in playback failure.</strong>
 <br><br>
 When triggering an error event, it is important to provide an <code>error_code</code> and <code>error_message</code> in an object as the second parameter.
-The <code>error_message</code> should provide a detailed description of the error as it happened, whereas the <code>error_code</code> must be an integer, and should provide a category of the error.
+The <code>error_message</code> should provide a detailed description of the error as it happened.
+The <code>error_code</code> must be an integer, and should provide a category of the error.
 If the errors match up with the <a href="https://developer.mozilla.org/en-US/docs/Web/API/MediaError">HTML Media Element Error</a>, you can use the same codes as the corresponding HTML errors.
 However, for custom errors, you should choose a number greater than or equal to 100.
-Whether all errors use the same code or you use different codes for different types of errors is up to you, but in general you should not send a distinct code for each possible error message.
+Whether all errors use the same code or you use different codes for different types of errors is up to you.
+In general you should not send a distinct code for each possible error message, but rather group similar errors under the same code.
+For instance, if your library has two different conditions for network errors, both should have the same <code>error_code</code> but different messages.
 </p>

 <p class="lang-specific objective-c">